p≡p for iOS¶

 This section covers the system requirements, feature list, installation- and user-guide of p≡p for iOS.

-Mobile phone or tablet with iOS version 12.0 and higher
+Mobile phone or tablet with iOS version 12.0 and newer

 Email account accessible through IMAP/SMTP